 As a basic human requirement, the home plays a vital role in supporting personal, communal and national wellbeing.
 It offers a physical and psychological space for individuals to ground their lives, so is critical in improving our understanding individual and community needs and assets.
-Different sectors, public service providers, age groups and settled or transient communities, however, all conceive of home in quite different ways, indeed some individuals are home-less or lack refuge.
+Different sectors, public service providers, age groups and settled or transient communities, however, all conceive of home in quite different ways.

-This Programme puts the concept of ‘home’ at the centre of a set of Ideas Workshops to develop a common vocabulary around home and wellbeing.
+This programme puts the concept of ‘home’ at the centre of a set of Ideas Workshops to develop a common vocabulary around home and wellbeing.
 It engages a range of sectorial policy interests such as housing, planning, social work, healthcare and design to fully debate understandings of home that can help better inform policy objectives with respect to issues such as house-building, home-working, home-care and general place liveability.
-Current sectorial distinctions potentially inhibit and limit cross-professional and cross-sectorial policy and practice working, since dissimilar perspectives of what home provides involve different values, cultures, behaviours and mind-sets.
-Such a disconnect around home hinders collective action for wellbeing.
-Together within the workshops participants will elaborate and synthesise diverse interpretations of home from an individual, environmental and community perspective, thereby providing theoretical and practical arguments to position home as central to articulating and securing wellbeing objectives.

 Our approach to examining the varied understandings of home will be organised around elaborating meanings and relationships through multi-professional and inter-disciplinary Ideas Workshops focusing on both personal and environmental determinants of wellbeing, including:

-(c) identifying priorities for action to promote and embed these improved wellbeing outcomes through public policy, private developer practice, third sector action and academic research.
-Core here is developing a co-production of knowledge in this area given each participant offers crucial understandings necessary to provide a considered and collective understanding of the place home plays in enhancing individual and community wellbeing.
+- identifying priorities for action to promote and embed these improved wellbeing outcomes through public policy, private developer practice, third sector action and academic research.